Food Angel

 Located in Kowloon and Hong Kong Island, Food Angel has independent offices, kitchens, and a community center.
 The program rescues approximately 35 tonnes of edible surplus food from the industry, and renders this material into some 10,000 meal boxes and 2,000 food packs which it distributes to the underprivileged.

 Objectives

-Food Angel claims to have the goals of reducing food waste at source, alleviating hunger, relieving poverty, and educating the next generation.
+Food Angel has the goals of reducing food waste at source, alleviating hunger, relieving poverty, and educating the next generation.
 The idea of Food Angel originated from the pressure on landfills in Hong Kong.
 When the organization started to grow, it began addressing other food-related social problems, such as poverty.

 Food Angel works with 150 partners.
 The goal of the organization is to minimize food waste and to encourage volunteers to give a hand to people in need.

 Services

 Food Angel rescues surplus food to relieve the landfill pressure in Hong Kong.
 The organisation collects surplus food from suppliers, supermarket, wet markets, and donation partners.
 It receives food donations, including fresh food, canned/non-perishable food, oils and seasoning, cooked foods, and frozen/chilled foods, to prepare meal boxes to then distribute to people in need.

 Besides distributing meal boxes at the center, Food Angel also visits the elderly and delivers meal boxes to those who are disabled.
 It also provides elderly care workshops like literacy classes, Chinese opera, and Erhu performances.
 It receives support from more than 60 companies and organizations.